 Stalker of Slitherers

 The Ant Guy

 Sea Slug Savant

 Academy curators at the Institute for Biodiversity Science and Sustainability are world experts in evolutionary biology, systematics, biogeography, ecology, comparative genomics, and organismal biology.
-They lead research expeditions around the globe, engage in 12 fields of study, and act as stewards for the Academy’s collection of more than 28 million specimens.
+They lead research expeditions around the globe, engage in 12 fields of study, and act as stewards for the Academy’s collection of nearly 46 million specimens.

 The Steinhart Aquarium is responsible for the care of the living collection at the California Academy of Sciences.
 With almost 50 employees, the staff includes members from the Animal Health, Husbandry and Engineering Departments.
 It takes many people with various backgrounds and experience to provide the care needed to maintain this diverse collection.
 The entire staff takes part in the monitoring of the living collection and makes data driven responses to insure our goal of science based animal management.